Anyline/mobile-ocr-documentation-anyline/source/includes/_releaseNotesAndroid.md

 void onResult(String result, BarcodeScanView.BarcodeFormat barcodeFormat, AnylineImage anylineImage);
 ```
 - MRZ Identification
-    - new fields issuingCountryCode and nationalityCountryCode
+    - New fields issuingCountryCode and nationalityCountryCode
+    - New field personalNumber2 (may be used in TD1 size MROTD)
+    - New field allCheckDigitsValid
+        - Indicates if all check digits are valid according to the algorithm defined in ICAO 9303-3 section 4.9
-    - deprecated countryCode (Use above new fields instead.)
+    - Deprecated countryCode (Use issuingCountryCode and nationalityCountryCode instead)
+    - All fields set to empty strings instead of null if they are not present

 ## Anyline SDK 3.2 RC5 ##